 Helm Install Command Syntax

-helm install command is followed by the release name, the path to the chart, and the optional flags:
+helm install command syntax includes a release name, the path to the chart, and optional flags:

 helm install [release-name] [chart] [flags]